-Flights with British Airways (economy class, Airbus A319 & 320); travel by private coach for airport transfers and excursions; boat travel as indicated in the itinerary; hotel accommodation; breakfasts, 2 lunches, 1 fika (coffee and cake) and 5 dinners with a glass or two of wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights with SAS Scandinavian Airlines (SAS Go, Airbus A320neo); travel by private coach for airport transfers and excursions; boat travel as indicated in the itinerary; hotel accommodation; breakfasts, 2 lunches, and 5 dinners with a glass or two of wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Hotel Kungsträdgården, Stockholm: a 4-star centrally located hotel in a historic building in the Gustavian style.
 Rooms are bright and comfortable.
 Gripsholms Värdshus, Mariefred: Sweden’s oldest inn with magnificent views of Gripsholm Castle.
 Rooms are charming and individually decorated.
 Ericsbergs Slott, Katrineholm: Rooms, located in the castle grounds, are stylishly decorated.
-The eighth generation of the Bonde family runs the estate.
 Trosa Stadshotell and Spa, Trosa: a quaint 4-star hotel with a good restaurant.
 Rooms are modern and comfortable.
 Single rooms are doubles for sole use.

 There is a lot of walking and standing on this tour, and it would not be suitable for anyone who has difficulties with everyday walking or stair-climbing.
 There is a fair amount of driving.
 Average coach travel per day: 60 miles.

 Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.

 The Ring in Berlin, 27 May–3 June